-On the basis of established guidelines and the assessment performed, we concluded that as of December 31, 2019, the internal control over financial reporting was effective and meets the objectives of FMFIA.
+On the basis of established guidelines and the assessment performed, we can provide reasonable assurance that internal control over operations, reporting, and compliance were operating effectively as of December 31, 2020.

-In addition, as stated in the accompanying report, FCSIC's independent auditor, BDO USA, LLP (BDO), indicated that the financial statements of the Farm Credit Insurance Fund as of December 31, 2019, of which we are stewards, are fairly presented in all material respects.
+In addition, as stated in the accompanying report, FCSIC's independent auditor, BDO USA, LLP (BDO), indicated that the financial statements of the Farm Credit Insurance Fund as of December 31, 2020, of which we are stewards, are fairly presented in all material respects.
 BDO also conducted testing on the effectiveness of FCSIC's internal control over financial reporting and issued an opinion that it was effective in all material aspects.